By Jill Brooke

 Photo credit: Anthony Devlin/AFP/Getty Images

-Last year, Britain’s Prince William, Duke of Cambridge was seen laying a wreath during an event to commemorate the 75th anniversary of the D-Day landings in France.
+Do you remember seeing Britain’s Prince William, Duke of Cambridge laying a wreath during an event to commemorate the 75th anniversary of the D-Day landings in France?
 World leaders, including French President Emmanual Macron of France and U.S.President Trump, also gathered at a gravesite in Caen, France where more than 9,390 American service members were killed in the World War II landings to pay their respects.

-And this year the Royal Family reunited for the annual Service of Remembrance at the Cenotaph.
-Everyone from Queen Elizabeth to Prince Charles and Prince William was wearing poppy pins.
+And when the Royal Family reunited for the annual Service of Remembrance at the Cenotaph, everyone from Queen Elizabeth to Prince Charles and Prince William was wearing poppy pins.

 Some have thought the flowers were popularized because of their blood-red color signifying bloodshed as a result of someone’s sacrifice to their country.